ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/condo.md

 ### Pinnacles is a Condo Model Cluster

-Please read the lastest [Condo-Node policy](https://ucmerced.box.com/s/prfo1wfin80l1wz8czo70nwxnmnvxld4) for more details.
+Please read the latest [Condo-Node policy](https://ucmerced.box.com/s/prfo1wfin80l1wz8czo70nwxnmnvxld4) for more details.

 To increase the longevity and computing resources available to the campus, Pinnacles has adopted a condo model structure.
 We welcome campus partners and PIs to consult with us and potentially collaborate to strengthen their computing resources and the Pinnacles cluster.